fakesamgregory/swamp/README.md

 It is sent to Amazon S3 and accessed through the CDN Cloudfront `https://d1sx5up8n3wciq.cloudfront.net`.

+The dist folder is built on commit as a fallback to make sure dist has the latest code.

 ## Development

 To see this code on your development environment, download (Proxyman)[https://proxyman.io/].
 My setting up an interception on the Cloudfront URL and map it Locally to these local files, you should see your development work.